dogeystamp/kindle_schedule/README.md

 ```
 uv run kindle_schedule.py
 ```

+Or, since it has a shebang, just `./kindle_schedule.py`.

 To get a virtual environment for your IDE / LSP to work with, you can do the following: